 Take a look at Vena’s dashboard:

-Flightpath by Baremetrics provides everything a growing SaaS company could need.
+Baremetrics Forecast+ provides everything a growing SaaS company could need.

-With cash flow monitoring, revenue recognition, scenario planning, and more, Flightpath helps you plan month to month and year to year.
+With cash flow monitoring, scenario planning, and more, Forecast+ helps you plan month to month and year to year.
 Sign up for a demo today.